Umbrella Plant Not Growing: Why Schefflera Stalls and How to Restart It

 Symptoms

-• The characteristic umbrella-shaped whorl of leaflets absent from every growing tip for well over a month in what should be active season
+- The characteristic umbrella-shaped whorl of leaflets absent from every growing tip for well over a month during what should be the active season

-• In root-bound conditions: soil dries unusually fast and roots are visible from drainage hole
+- In root-bound conditions, soil drying unusually fast after watering and roots visibly emerging from the drainage hole

-• In low-light arrest: plant may be producing occasional leaves but they're pale and widely spaced
+- In low-light arrest, the plant producing occasional leaves, but they come in pale and widely spaced rather than in a normal tight whorl

 Causes